michael-barlow3/tmp_CM/README.md

 - Is there a single CAPL Repository which contains information on all the products in the CAP line? (if not there should be)
 - Each product in CAPL should have a folder under the CAPL Repository which describes the product and components of the product as well as a link to that product's Repo.

+In Product Repository Readme specify the Configuration Management system

+Documentation split from code  so code is pure

+***Each Name space has it's own repository***

 *Protect the branches - Settings; Branches;*
 *Default branch should be production branch*